amyinorbit/hons/_posts/2017-01-30-week3-roundup.md

+---
-title: Week 3 Roundup
+title: "Week 3 Roundup"
 date: 2017-01-26
-template: post.html
+layout: post
+---

 I had a lengthy meeting with Ian today to debrief my plan for the coming weeks and iron out some doubts I had about both the project itself and the